Migrate your PHP codebase to async

 <FilesMatch "^\.>" deny | Dotfile URLs return 403 (.well-known/ allow-listed per RFC 8615). |

-RewriteRule . /index.php [L] | App::setFallback(fn() => App::includeFile(...)).
-Body, status, headers, Generator return all preserved. |
+RewriteRule . /index.php [L] (catch-all, internal) | App::setFallback(fn() => App::include('/index.php')).
+URL stays whatever the user typed; body, status, headers, Generator return all preserved (see the universal return contract). |

 ErrorDocument 404 /custom.php | App::setErrorHandler(404, $cb).
 Catch-all variant: setErrorHandler($cb).
 Handlers fire for every 4xx/5xx site in the framework. |

-FileETag / conditional GET | $response->sendFile() emits weak ETag + Last-Modified; honors If-None-Match and If-Modified-Since → 304. |
+FileETag / conditional GET | $response->sendFile() emits weak ETag + Last-Modified; evaluates all four conditional headers in ap_meets_conditions() order — If-Match / If-Unmodified-Since → 412, If-None-Match / If-Modified-Since → 304. |

 When migration is a good fit